realpratz/surge/README.md

    docker compose --profile prod down
    ```

+## Environment Variables
+Make a copy of the `.env.example` file, name it `.env` and include it in the root of your project directory.
+A list of reccomended defaults has been provided in `.env.example`.
+Here is an in depth explanation on a few environment variables which you might have to tweak based on your setup.

+- `NGINX_PORT` - Used by nginx service running in the `frontend` service.
+This is only used in production and is the PORT which is exposed to the host and where the project is accessible in a production environment.

+- `VITE_CLIENT_URL` - The URL via which your frontend is accessible.
+This is used to provide permanent links to rich preview images as well as auth redirects.

+- `CALLBACK_URL` - This is the URL where the browser is redirected to, after the Google OAuth flow is completed successfully.

+- `VITE_API_BASE_URL` - The path to your backend relative to the root of your domain.
+By default all requests to `/api` are rewritten to the backend via the `nginx.conf` file.
+This is also the default configured value in `.env.example`.

+- `VITE_ENV` - Used to configure the environment where the project is running.
+Accepts values as `development`, `staging`, or `production`.

+**NOTE: The cron jobs to refresh user information only run when `VITE_ENV` is set to `production`**

 ## Migrations
 **Make sure you have the dev profile up and running before running migrations.**